-Plan Category Number of securities to be issued upon exercise of outstanding options Weighted-average exercise price of outstanding options Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (a) (b) (c) Equity compensation plans approved by security holders 2009 Stock Incentive Plan (1) 47,267 \$12.71 - 2014 Stock Incentive Plan 225,063 \$17.33 40,729 2017 Stock Incentive Plan 318,570 \$ 2.56 87,817 2018 Stock Incentive Plan (2)(3) 2,472,736 \$ 1.02 3,090,800 Equity compensation plans not approved by security holders - - - Total 3,063,636 \$ 2.56 3,219,346
+Plan Category Number of securities to be issued upon exercise of outstanding options (a) Weighted-average exercise price of outstanding options (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders . , , , 2009 Stock Incentive Plan (1) 47,267 \$12.71 2014 Stock Incentive Plan 225,063 \$17.33 40,729 2017 Stock Incentive Plan 318,570 \$ 2.56 87,817 2018 Stock Incentive Plan (2)(3) 2,472,736 \$ 1.02 3,090,800 Equity compensation plans not approved by security holders Total 3,063,636 \$ 2.56 3,219,346

-(1) The 2009 Stock Incentive Plan terminated, such that no further awards are available for issuance under this plan.
-Outstanding awards under this plan continue in accordance with the respective terms of such grants.

-(2) Represents options to purchase shares of our common stock.
+- (1) The 2009 Stock Incentive Plan terminated, such that no further awards are available for issuance under this plan.
+Outstanding awards under this plan continue in accordance with the respective terms of such grants. - (2) Represents options to purchase shares of our common stock.
 On January 1, 2019, we granted an aggregate of 1,579,179 shares of restricted stock to employees and a director, which are not included in column (a) above and are excluded from the number of shares available for future issuance in column (c) above.
 On December 30, 2019, we granted 900,000 shares of restricted stock which are not included in column (a) above and are excluded from the number of shares available for future issuance in column (c) above.
-Subsequent to December 31, 2019, we issued: (i) Jeffrey Wolf 1,980,000 restricted stock awards, respectively, that vested 50% on the grant date, with the remaining shares of restricted stock vesting 30% on the first anniversary of the grant date, 10% on the second anniversary of the grant date, and the remaining 10% vesting on the third anniversary of the grant date, (ii) John K.A.
-Prendergast, our lead independent director 400,000 restricted stock awards, respectively, that vested 50% on the grant date, with the remaining shares of restricted stock vesting 30% on the first anniversary of the grant date, 10% on the second anniversary of the grant date, and the remaining 10% vesting on the third anniversary of the grant date; (iii) stock option to purchase 150,000 shares of common stock to each of John Monahan and Edward B. Smith, III vesting 50% on the grant date, with the remaining shares vesting 30% on the first anniversary of the grant date, 10% on the second anniversary of the grant date, and the remaining 10% vesting on the third anniversary of the grant date, (iv) Dr. Jeff Hutchins, our Chief Scientific Officer and Chief Operating Officer and William Ostrander, our Vice President of Finance, stock options to purchase 500,000 and 150,000 shares of our common stock, respectively that vest prorate on a monthly basis over four years.

-(3) In February 2020, our stockholders approved an amendment to the 2018 Stock Incentive Plan to increase the total number of shares of common stock available for grant under such plan by an additional 4,000,000 shares of common stock.
+Subsequent to December 31, 2019, we issued: (i) Jeffrey Wolf 1,980,000 restricted stock awards, respectively, that vested 50% on the grant date, with the remaining shares of restricted stock vesting 30% on the first anniversary of the grant date, 10% on the second anniversary of the grant date, and the remaining 10% vesting on the third anniversary of the grant date, and the remaining shares of restricted stock vesting 30% on the first anniversary of the grant date, 10% on the second anniversary of the grant date, and the remaining 10% vesting on the third anniversary of the grant date; (iii) stock option to purchase 150,000 shares of common stock to each of John Monahan and Edward B. Smith, III vesting 50% on the grant date, with the remaining shares vesting 30% on the first anniversary of the grant date, 10% on the second anniversary of the grant date, and the remaining 10% vesting on the third anniversary of the grant date, (iv) Dr. Jeff Hutchins, our Chief Scientific Officer and Chief Operating Officer and William Ostrander, our Vice President of Finance, stock options to purchase 500,000 and 150,000 shares of our common stock, respectively that vest prorate on a monthly basis over four years. - (3) In February 2020, our stockholders approved an amendment to the 2018 Stock Incentive Plan to increase the total number of shares of common stock available for grant under such plan by an additional 4,000,000 shares of common stock.